eyloncaplan/splits/README.md

 - `meta`: A dictionary containing additional metadata:
   - `score`: Reddit score (upvotes - downvotes)

-Let me know if you'd like this added to the other versions too or want a JSON schema version!

 ---

 ### 2. Posts from High-Groupness Seed Users (by Demographic)